 Born and educated in South Africa where my abiding memories were sitting on our roof watching the first Vampire jet trainers flying over our house from the nearby central flying school and my first dinghy sailing in a “Sprog” This was the introduction to my two passions in life-sailing and flying.

 Left Wits.
-University for the UK in a Volkswagen Beetle and, with a young Swiss accountant, drove up through Africa to Liberia (a long ,long, long story!) then worked my passage on an ocean going Tugboat to France, then Dublin and finally to Swansea on a small coaster .
+University for the UK in a Volkswagen Beetle with a very adventurous young Swiss called Max Knecht , drove up through Africa to Liberia (a long ,long, long story!) then worked my passage on an ocean going Tugboat to France, then Dublin and finally to Swansea on a small coaster .
 After washing tons of dishes in Earls Court joined the Royal Navy in 1960 .
 Joining the Fleet Air Arm was the first step in following a career which would allow me enjoy these passions to the full.

 I first flew a Tiger Moth at Dartmouth Royal Naval College (Roborough) in early 1960 and came away with an enduring affection for these iconic aircraft.
 After Dartmouth RAF Linton on Ouse where I continued my basic training on Jet Provosts.
 Having gone solo I was looking forward to flying Hunters and Sea Vixens when my leg was severely damaged in a “young officers expedition”.
 This put paid to my piloting ambitions.
 The navy offered me a choice, a disability pension or becoming a Sea Vixen observer-being “young and foolish ” I opted for a career in the “coal hole”.
 Night deck landing at sea on HMS Hermes and Centaur was an interesting, if aging, experience !.
 Last posting was at Yeovilton as an observer instructor on Sea Vixens.